 A Peeping Tom Conviction Can Be a Felony

 While normally treated as a misdemeanor in Oklahoma, a Peeping Tom charge can rise to the level of a felony.
 The kind of voyeur who merely peeps on his neighbor undressing may be found guilty of a misdemeanor.
-This Peeping Tom may spend up to a year in jail and/or be subject to a fine of up to $5,000.
+This Peeping Tom may spend up to a year in jail, be subject to a fine of up to $5,000, or both.

 However, there are circumstances in which a Peeping Tom can be convicted of a felony, a much more serious offense.

-This crime becomes actionable as a felony when a person secretly records the incident using photographic, electronic or video equipment for any sort of illegal, illegitimate, prurient or lewd purpose, or who publishes or distributes any such image obtained from his or her recordation.
-If that same neighbor records his neighbor undressing for his own sexual gratification or posts that on the internet, this Peeping Tom could be convicted of a felony and punished by up to five years in jail and/or a fine of up to $5,000.
+This crime becomes actionable as a felony when a person secretly records the incident using photographic, electronic or video equipment for any sort of illegal, illegitimate, prurient or lewd purpose, or who publishes or distributes any such image obtained from his or her recording.
+If that same neighbor records his neighbor undressing for his own sexual gratification or posts that on the internet, this Peeping Tom could be convicted of a felony crime.
+This is punishable by up to five years in prison, a fine of up to $5,000, or both.

 Peeping Tom Conviction is a Sex Crime